Criminal Justice Course Description(s)

 CRIM3094 Topics in Criminal Justice (3)

 A variety of courses designed to provide theoretical knowledge and practical experience to enhance the preparation of students in the criminal justice program.
-May be repeated for credit for different topics.
+May be repeated for credit with different topics.

 CRIM3150 Corrections (3)